jsommers/switchyard/documentation/reference.rst

  * ``to_bytes()``: returns the serialized (wire format) representation of the packet as a byte string
  * ``from_bytes(b)``: parses a byte string representing this packet header and constructs the various header fields from the raw bytes

 .. autoclass:: switchyard.lib.packet.Ethernet
    :members:
    :undoc-members:
    :exclude-members: next_header_class, pre_serialize, size, to_bytes, from_bytes

+   Represents an Ethernet header with fields src (source Ethernet address), dst (destination Ethernet address), and ethertype (type of header to come in the packet after the Ethernet header).
+All valid ethertypes are defined below.

 .. autoclass:: switchyard.lib.packet.common.EtherType